 Adjustments to a person’s lifestyle can significantly improve their quality of sleep.
 Lifestyle changes can include daily routine, habits, diet, exercise and work schedule.
 Reducing stress may aid in the treatment of sleep disorders as well as sticking to a strict bedtime schedule.
 Going to bed and waking up at the same time every day can significantly increase your quality of sleep as well.

-Changing what you eat and when you eat may greatly benefit the quality of sleep and reduce sleep disorder symptoms.
+- Diet: Changing what you eat and when you eat may greatly benefit the quality of sleep and reduce sleep disorder symptoms.
 Diet can cause symptoms from depression to increased energy.
 For the best chance of restful sleep, increasing the number of vegetables and protein and decreasing sugar intake can be extremely helpful.
 Caffeine may hinder treatment of a sleep disorder, especially if it is consumed in late afternoon or evening.
-Other substances to avoid treating a sleeping disorder include:

 Many individuals who seek treatment for their sleep disorder struggle with co-occurring conditions, such as substance abuse.
 These individuals will soon find that self-medicating will only cause more difficulty with sleep.
 The most effective treatment will help individuals identify the origin of their struggles and empower them to progress in recovery.